thud/Dashboard-App/README.md

 ##### Transferring to SQL Server (mssql)
 The project currently uses an `npm` package called `mysql` to interface with the database.
 To transfer over to mssql, a new `npm` package will be required.
 For this I would recommend (at first look) [`mssql`](https://www.npmjs.com/package/mssql "mssql npm package") which is very similar syntactically to the `mysql` package however you will have to look through the docs to find the necessary modifications to code.
-You can install this package with the following command in the SqlApi directory (assuming npm and node are already installed):
+You can install this package with the following command :point_down: in the SqlApi directory (assuming npm and node are already installed):
 ```
 npm i mssql
 ```